 By using the Energy Plus for all your hot and cold drinks, as well as to clean vegetables, you can enjoy pure water from your main kitchen tap: water that’s clean, contaminant-free and rich in hydrogen.

 No longer will you worry about the pollutants you are ingesting from water, and the deleterious consequences they could be having on your wellbeing.
+No longer will you have to worry about lead, microplastics, chloramines, artificial fluoride and other unnatural elements in water.

 To learn more about our water products, call us on 01764 662111 or send us an email; we’re more than happy to point you in the right direction.